elkebir-group/CloMu/README.md

 One optional arguement is "-noInfiniteSites", to disable the infinite sites assumption.
 Below is an example of running the code with this.

-python3 CloMu.py train raw ./data/realData/AML.npy ./temp/model.pt ./temp/prob.npy ./temp/mutationNames.npy 10 -noInfiniteSites
+python CloMu.py train raw ./data/realData/AML.npy ./temp/model.pt ./temp/prob.npy ./temp/mutationNames.npy 10 -noInfiniteSites

 Another optional arguement is "-trainSize" followed by an integer number of data points to train on.
 Below is an example using that feature.